Abdullah-AYP/CV_HACKATHON_AIRLINES/README.md

     D --> F[Confidence Filter]
     E --> F
     F --> G((Final Output Map))

-    style C fill:#00FFFF,stroke:#000,stroke-width:2px,color:#000
 ```

 ---

-### 📊 Performance Metrics & Engineering
+### 🛠️ Advanced ML Engineering & Optimizations

-Standard out-of-the-box training failed on small objects like distant fire alarms.
-To hit our **`0.7871` Test mAP@0.5**, we engineered the following solutions:
+To achieve high precision, standard out-of-the-box training was insufficient.
+The following engineering solutions were implemented:

-* 🎯 **Resolution Scaling:** Pushed inputs to `1024px` to capture micro-features, boosting small-object mAP by ~15%.
+* 🎯 **Resolution Scaling:** Pushed inputs to `1024px` to capture micro-features (like distant fire alarms), boosting small-object mAP by ~15%.
-* 🌓 **Test Time Augmentation (TTA):** Processed images at multiple scales and flips during inference to counteract dim cabin lighting and weird camera angles.
+* 🌓 **Test Time Augmentation (TTA):** Processed images at multiple scales and flips during inference to counteract dim lighting and extreme camera angles.
-* 📦 **Agnostic NMS:** Overrode standard suppression to ensure overlapping boxes of *different* classes (e.g., a Med Kit on a Chair) weren't accidentally deleted.
+* 📦 **Agnostic NMS:** Overrode standard Non-Maximum Suppression to ensure overlapping boxes of *different* classes (e.g., a Med Kit on a Chair) weren't accidentally deleted.
 * 📉 **Cosine Annealing:** Dropped the learning rate aggressively in the final 5 epochs (`cos_lr=True`) to settle into a sharper local minimum.

 ---